EAAI-25: The 15th Symposium on Educational Advances in Artificial Intelligence

 4:15 - 4:55: University AI Courses and Curricula

-- Comparing Artificial Intelligence Curricula in Canadian and US Universities
+- Comparing Artificial Intelligence Curricula in Canadian and US Universities (PDF)

-Rose Niousha, Lexie Jingruo Guo, Rick Kaifeng Li, Narges Norouzi and Lisa Zhang - Making Transparency Advocates: An Educational Approach Towards Better Algorithmic Transparency in Practice
+Rose Niousha, Lexie Jingruo Guo, Rick Kaifeng Li, Narges Norouzi and Lisa Zhang - Making Transparency Advocates: An Educational Approach Towards Better Algorithmic Transparency in Practice (PDF)

-Andrew Bell and Julia Stoyanovich - Towards an AI Course Based on Neural Networks
+Andrew Bell and Julia Stoyanovich - Towards an AI Course Based on Neural Networks (PDF)

 Michael Wollowski